 If a state is interested in offering rebates retroactively – that is, for projects completed before the state’s program is established, the state’s application to DOE will need to outline how the state will determine if these projects meet all program requirements.
 DOE plans to issue program guidelines in Spring 2023, after which states can submit their applications for DOE’s review.

-The law does not authorize States to offer Home Electrification Rebates retroactively.
+The law does not authorize States to offer Home Electrification and Appliance Rebates retroactively.

 12. Can Home Electrification Rebate funds be used to provide rebates for additional technologies not listed in the law?

-Qualified electrification projects under Section 50122 (Home Electrification Rebates) include the purchase and installation of at least one of the following upgrades:
+Qualified electrification projects under Section 50122 (Home Electrification and Appliance Rebates) include the purchase and installation of at least one of the following upgrades:

 - ENERGY STAR electric heat pump water heater